jmarcos-cano/Doke/README.md

 - [x] installation via `curl | bash`
 - [ ] `make init`, to setup all the fill in the blanks (read -p)
 - [ ] more examples
+- [ ] update to start using Docker multi-stage images, the project was "created" even before multi-stage images

 ## Results
 see Doke in action integrated into https://github.com/vfarcic/go-demo here: